budak7273/ArmorModules/README.md

 - ![](https://i.imgur.com/tBnYvBb.png) **Hover Jetpack Module**
     - Hold space to ascend, automatically putting you into hover mode.
 While flying, hold space to ascend, crouch to descend, and sprint to boost.
 When you are not pressing any movement keys, the Hover Jetpack will attempt to bring you to a full stop midair.

-A quick note about suit flight - there is currently a bug regarding when the flight actually applies force to you.
-If you are falling and then activate flight by holding space, the suit may not actually start thrusting until you *let go of spacebar and then press it again*.
-This will probably be fixed in a coming update.

-Consider using other modules to change the behavior and flight speed of the suit.
+Consider using other modules to change the flight behavior and speed of your suit.
+Most of these are in the Mobility section.

 All Jetpacks can also run off of just energy alone, but the energy consumption is *drastically* higher than if you had fuel.